 You could use this problem with the whole class as it is an example of a low threshold high ceiling activity - accessible to all but challenging for the most confident.

-You may want to start by asking some simpler questions and model them using the interactivity, for example:
+You may want to start by asking some simpler questions and model them using counters, for example:

-Bring the children together and share their findings, again encouraging working that is systematic and helping them to differentiate between specific answers and general ones ('if there is one left over with two rows it must be an odd number', rather than 'it must be $21$ or $15$').
+Bring the children together and share their findings, again encouraging working that is systematic and helping them to differentiate between specific answers and general ones ('if there is one left over with two rows it must be an odd number', rather than 'it must be 21 or 15 or 21').

 Children who find this easy could make up their own questions for a partner.
 Devising a question which has a unique answer is quite difficult.